emitit/emitit.github.io/collections/_projects/2021-01-08-koro-brand-identity.md

 ---
 date: 2021-01-08 06:20:35 +0300
 title: KORO Brand Identity
-subtitle: Logo Design | Package Design | Brand Guidelines
+subtitle: Logo & Package Design | Brand Guidelines
 image: '/images/project-7.jpg'
 ---
 KORO is a Macedonian tea company that's been present on the market for over a decade.
 They focus on keeping all of their teas 100% organic, while still keeping the prices affordable for everyone.